lbwa/docs-server/README.md

     - All options is optional

-    - default filter will just remove docs file extension name
+    - Default filter will just remove docs file extension name

-    - custom filter ***MUST*** return a string type value, and it will be used to only generate docs routes (excluding `extra routes` and `menu.json`)
+    - Custom filter ***MUST*** return a string type value, and it will be used to only generate docs routes (excluding `extra routes` and `menu.json`)

+    - Two choices to set response headers

+        1. headers: set a headers object that will be used to set response header

+        2. headerMiddleware: default middleware will be replaced by your headerMiddleware setting, and DON'T forget invoke next() in middleware function body

 - Test your building